survivejs/react-book/manuscript/04_implementing_notes.md

 ### Adding `onEdit` Stub

-Given we are currently dealing with logic at `App`, we can deal with `onEdit` there as well.
+Given we are currently dealing with the logic at `App`, we can deal with `onEdit` there as well.
 A good first step towards that is to create a stub for it.
 As `onEdit` is defined on `Note` level we'll need to pass `onEdit` handler through `Notes`.
 So for the stub to work changes in two files are needed.
 Here's what it should look like for `App`.

 **app/components/App.jsx**